Administration

 Kolenda McDavis, Assistant Principal of Discipline

-Mrs. McDavis comes to us from Parkwood Elementary School where she has been their behavior coach for the past couple of years.
-This is a position that some schools have in addition to their APD so she has worked with teachers, parents, and students with behavior.
+Mrs. McDavis became the Assistant Principal of Discipline in 2025.
+Prior to this role, she served as the behavior coach at Parkwood Elementary School working closely with teachers, parents, and students on behavior.
 She has also taught 3rd – 5th grades in Bibb County, Tucker Elementary School, and Northside Elementary School.

 Mrs. McDavis is a graduate of Northside Highschool (2000).
 She earned her first degree from Fort Valley State University in Food and Nutrition and M.A in Dietetics from Florida State University.
 Next, Mrs. McDavis earned a Baccalaureate in Early Childhood Education from Wesleyan College.
 After educating for 6 years, she then went on to earn her master’s degree in Early Childhood Education from Walden University and then a few years later earned her Specialist Degree in Curriculum and Instruction from Piedmont University.